BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 When I discuss consumerism, I am referring to developed countries that wield their power over the workers in the developing world, which suffer often horrendously.
 Large buildings packed with luxuriant abundance of consumer goods, food, clothing, and---most importantly---symbolic signifiers were the primary landscape of the urban environment of the last decades.
 Streets oversaturated and overcrowded decorated with bright and colorful store windows.
-Glimmering illustrations, neon-light symbols, alternating smells, restless music, a meaningless mess merged into a psychodelic noise of symobls overdosed with meaning.
+Glimmering illustrations, neon-light symbols, alternating smells, restless music, a meaningless mess merged into a psychedelic noise of symbols overdosed with meaning.
 It is the magical negation of scarcity.

 >Learn how to turn customers into fanatics, employeees into ambassadors, products into obsessions and brands into religions. -- Slogan of a marketing company